jomaway/typst-bytefield/lib/api.typ

 // -------------
 // High level API - for users
 // -------------
+/// Add a bit to the bytefield
 #let bit(..args) = bitbox(1, ..args)
+/// Add multiple bits to the bytefield
 #let bits(len, ..args) = bitbox(len, ..args)
+/// Add a byte to the bytefield
 #let byte(..args) = bitbox(8, ..args)
+/// Add multiple bytes to the bytefield
 #let bytes(len, ..args) = bitbox(len * 8, ..args)
+/// Add a field which extends to the end of the row
 #let padding(..args) = bitbox(auto, ..args)
+/// Rotating text for small flags
 #let flagtext(text) = align(center,rotate(270deg,text)) // Rotating text for flags
+/// Add a flag to the bytefield.
 #let flag(text,..args) = bitbox(1,flagtext(text),..args)

+/// Create a annotation
+///
+/// The note is always shown in the same row as the next data field which is specified.
+///
+/// - side (left, right): Where the annotation should be displayed
+/// - level (int): Defines the nesting level of the note.
+/// - rowspan (int): Defines if the cell is spanned over multiple rows.
+/// - inset (length): Inset of the the annotation cell.
+/// - bracket (bool): Defines if a bracket will be shown for this note.
+/// - content (content): The content of the note.
 #let note(
   side,
   rowspan:1,